ashfaq1701/temporal_walk/README.md

 ) -> List[List[int]]:
 ```

 Generates temporal random walks from the graph using parallel processing with hardware concurrency.
+In this function the number of contexts remain fixed.
+The number of walks can vary based on their actual lengths after sampling.

 Parameters